nova-studios/cs-tevtiltol-offensive/README.md

-# cs-tevtiltol-offensive
+# CS-TevTilYol-Offensive
-Basically a CS:GO clone in Unity with TEVTILTOL as the map
+A CS:GO like game made in Unity with TevTilTol (a place inspired by our school) as the map